YeonwooSung/ai_book/Transformers/GPT/README.md

 - iGPT-S lr 0.003
 - No dropout is used.

+## GPT from scratch

+To learn how GPT works from scrath, please read [this awesome blog post (GPT in 60 lines of Numpy)](https://jaykmody.com/blog/gpt-from-scratch/)

 ## References

 [1] Alec Radford, Karthik Narasimhan, Tim Salimans, Ilya Sutskever.
 [Improving Language Understanding by Generative Pre-Training [1]](./papers/gpt.pdf)